diliaur/simple-slider/README.md

 Addendum 1: Fixed HTML structure which restored some JS functionality.
 Dots still being weird.
 Alignment still off.
 Possibly issue with insufficient post content-> strangely sized, sometimes missing, images, etc.

+Addendum 2: Cycling is still weird, titles not linking to correct images, some counter is off somewhere.

 ### jQuery selectors

 (Apr 3 17) In its current iteration, the nature of the CSS classes and the way they're selected by jQuery means that only one of these sliders should be used on a page at a single time.
 This is OK for my purposes, but in the future should make it multiple-iteration-proof just for robustness, especially if it will be WordPress-ified.